nh-server/switch-guide/docs/extras/updating.md

 ### **Updating emuMMC by dumping an updated firmware from your sysMMC**

-!!!warning "Do you have an eMMC backup yet?"
+!!! warning "Do you have an eMMC backup yet?"
     Please do not start this guide without doing a RAW GPP and a BOOT 0/1 eMMC backup!

     You can learn how to make one [here](../user_guide/all/making_essential_backups.md).

-!!!danger "Downgrading"
+!!! danger "Downgrading"
     This guide is made for updating your emuMMC.
 It is **not** for downgrading.
 Downgrading at all, sysMMC or emuMMC, is not recommended and not worth it.
 Downgrading is also very dangerous and can lead to serious complications even when performed correctly.

 #### **What you need:**